scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 full weekend of just Soylent then I'll treat myself to a pizza or something on Monday.

+### Day 45

+For breakfast I finished off those leftover breadsticks, and then lunch and dinner was Soylent.
+So that makes another day of basically just Soylent (Would one really count 2 breadsticks as a meal?
+I suppose it's like toast).
+Tomorrow I'll try to just do straight soylent, but we'll see if that works out.
+I have a friend over tomorrow, so we'll see how that changes things.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/